inspec/inspec-aws/docs/resources/aws_db_parameter_groups.md

 ## AWS Permissions

-Your [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal) will need the `rds:DescribeDBParameterGroups` action with Effect set to Allow.
+Your [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal) will need the `rds:DescribeDBParameterGroups` action with `Effect` set to `Allow`.

-You can find detailed documentation at [Actions, Resources, and Condition Keys for Amazon RDS](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonrds.html).
+You can find the  detailed documentation at [Actions, Resources, and Condition Keys for Amazon RDS](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonrds.html).